 Complaints are expected to be made as soon as possible after an incident arises to attend to the issue in an appropriate timescale.
-The Trust upholds a three-month time limit in which a complaint can be lodged regarding an incident.
-Complaints made outside this time limit will be considered in exceptional circumstances.
+The Trust upholds a two school term time limit from the date of the incident, or becoming aware of the incident which has lead to the complaint, in which a complaint can be lodged regarding an incident.
+Complaints made outside this time limit may be considered in exceptional circumstances.
 In the case of any timescales changing, all parties involved will be informed of the changes in a timely manner.
 Complaints received outside of term time will be treated as being received on the first school day after the holiday period.